vitalif/vitastor/docs/usage/disk.en.md

 --osd_per_disk <N>
   Create <N> OSDs on each disk (default 1)
 --hybrid
-  Prepare hybrid (HDD+SSD) OSDs using provided devices.
-SSDs will be used for journals and metadata, HDDs will be used for data.
-Partitions for journals and metadata will be created automatically.
-Whether disks are SSD or HDD is decided by the `/sys/block/.../queue/rotational` flag.
-In hybrid mode, default object size is 1 MB instead of 128 KB, default journal size is 1 GB instead of 32 MB, and throttle_small_writes is enabled by default.
+  Prepare hybrid (HDD+SSD, NVMe+SATA or etc) OSDs using provided devices.
+By default, any passed SSDs will be used for journals and metadata, HDDs will be used for data, but you can override this behaviour with --fast-devices option.
+Journal and metadata partitions will be created automatically.
+In the default mode, SSD and HDD disks are distinguished by the `/sys/block/.../queue/rotational` flag.
+When HDDs are used for data in hybrid mode, default block_size is 1 MB instead of 128 KB, default journal size is 1 GB instead of 32 MB, and throttle_small_writes is enabled by default.
+--fast-devices /dev/nvmeX,/dev/nvmeY
+  In --hybrid mode, use these devices for journal and metadata instead of auto-detecting and extracting them from the main [devices...] list.
 --disable_data_fsync auto
   Disable data device cache and fsync (1/yes/true = on, default auto) --disable_meta_fsync auto